asm-products/artfactum/README.md

 <a href="https://assembly.com/artfactum/">![Logo](https://d1015h9unskp4y.cloudfront.net/attachments/e9e8d810-f5de-4467-be8e-81569dba9ee8/af_logo_cuadrado_plus.png)</a>

 #Artfactum
+Artfactum is the social network for art lovers: your ideal community for creating, collaborating and enjoying art with people all over the world.

 This is a product being built by the Assembly community.
 You can help push this idea forward by visiting https://assembly.com/atrfactum.